 When an action or inaction of an owner or participant results in the overpayment of housing assistance, Jacksonville Housing holds the owner or participant liable to return any overpayments to Jacksonville Housing.

-Jacksonville Housing will enter into repayment agreements in accordance with the policies contained in this part as a means to recover overpayments.
+Jacksonville Housing will enter into repayment agreements in accordance with the policies in this section to recover overpayments.

 REPAYMENT POLICY

 Owner Debts to the PHA